SohamGhosh3101/Meloxxy---Online-Music-Player/README.md

 # Meloxxy---Online-Music-Player
 An online music player developed using HTML, CSS and JS.
-It a basic Website, containing a list of playable songs along with some other features.
+It uses the Audio API feature of JS to play the audio.
+Also contains neccessary features like Play, Pause, Next, Previous.